 - Graphic design – creating the look and feel of the website or application

-- Search engine optimisation - researching and optimising the website to ensure it will be found under target search terms
+- Search engine optimisation – researching and optimising the website to ensure it appears under its target search terms

 - User experience design – determine how to make the website or application usable by its target audience